DrGlaucous/MrConnectome/README.md

 There is an integer dictionary *(hash map)* with an entry for each neuron, and output point, containing the neuron's total accumulated weight from that cycle.

 There is a single "threshold" shared by all neurons, and when a neuron's entry in the hash map is exceeded, the neuron fires and runs a corresponding function that then either stimulates or inhibits other neurons with various weighting.
 After this function is ran, it resets that neuron's stimulation factor to 0.

+*I now realize that charges will accumulate on the neuron until it fires and resets, and it does not require a simultaneous multi-fire from other neurons to trigger it.*

 There are several "Stimulation Points" in the main function that forcibly fire a selected group of neurons to set a behavior in the larger connectome.